The History of Hot Chocolate

 - Whisk in the chopped chocolate and continue to simmer an additional five minutes.
 Remove the vanilla bean and the whole spices.
 Blend well with an immersion blender to create a froth and serve immediately.

-Want to get in the chocolate lab with Chef Michael?
-Learn more about ICE’s Pastry & Baking Arts program.
+Experience the chocolate lab in ICE's Pastry & Baking Arts program.